20th Century Women: Plot

-Later, Jamie asks Abbie to take him to the club, and he gets drunk and kisses a woman.
-Meanwhile, Dorothea teaches William how to pursue a relationship, as opposed to a one-night stand.
+Jamie asks Abbie to take him to the club, and he gets drunk and kisses a woman.
+Meanwhile, Dorothea teaches William how to pursue a serious relationship, as opposed to casual sex.
 When Abbie tells Dorothea about Jamie's night, Dorothea is not upset, though she is wistful that, as his mother, she can never see what Jamie is like out in the world.

 Abbie lends Jamie some books about feminism, and he finds them interesting, but Dorothea thinks they are too much for him and scolds Abbie.
-At a dinner party, Abbie says she is tired because she is menstruating, and, frustrated by the discomfort the word causes, she makes all of the men at the table say "menstruation".
-This inspires Julie to talk about her first period and her first sexual encounter, which ends the gathering.
+At a dinner party, Abbie says she is tired because she is menstruating, and, frustrated by the discomfort the word causes, she makes everyone at the table say "menstruation".
+Julie then describes her first period and first sexual encounter, and Dorothea ends the gathering.

 Jamie tells Julie he no longer wants her to spend the night if she just wants to talk.
 Hurt, she suggests they take a road trip up the coast.
-At a hotel, Jamie says he loves Julie, but she says they are too close to have sex.
-They argue, and Julie accuses Jamie of being like "the other guys", so Jamie storms off.
+At a hotel, Jamie says he loves Julie, but she says she feels too close to him to have sex.
+They argue, and Julie accuses Jamie of being like "other guys".
+Jamie storms off.
 Julie calls Dorothea, but by the time she, Abbie, and William arrive, Jamie has returned.
 Dorothea tells Jamie that she asked Abbie and Julie for help because she wants Jamie to be happier than she is, and he says he thought they were doing fine already.
 The two make up and return to Santa Barbara on their own, and Dorothea talks openly about her feelings and dreams for the first time.

-An epilogue reveals that Julie will go on the pill, attend NYU, lose touch with Jamie and Dorothea, fall in love, move to Paris, and choose to never have children.
-Abbie will stay in Santa Barbara, get married, set up a photography studio in her garage, and successfully give birth to two sons.
-William will live with Dorothea for another year, move to Sedona, open a pottery store, get married, get divorced, and remarry.
-Dorothea will meet a man in 1983 and stay with him until her death from metastatic lung cancer in 1999.
-Years after Dorothea's death, Jamie will get married and have a son, to whom he will try, unsuccessfully, to describe Dorothea.
+An epilogue reveals that Julie goes on the pill, attends NYU, loses touch with Jamie and Dorothea, falls in love, moves to Paris, and chooses not to have children.
+Abbie stays in Santa Barbara, gets married, sets up a photography studio in her garage, marries, and has two sons.
+William lives with Dorothea for another year, moves to Sedona, opens a pottery store, and gets married and divorced before settling down with another woman.
+Dorothea meets a man in 1983 and stays with him until her death from metastatic lung cancer in 1999.
+Years after her death, Jamie marries and has a son to whom he unsuccessfully tries to describe Dorothea.